Itrax XRF Scanner MC

 Batches of powder samples and pressed tablets can be analyzed for elements concentrations in powdered material, e.g. from hammer drilling.
 The software supports bar code, QR code and several other formats of sample tagging.

-With a robust construction built for 24/7 operation, this XRF scanner works well in a permanent lab setup as well as in a lab container for field work.
+With a robust, high quality construction built for 24/7 operation, this XRF scanner works well in a permanent lab setup as well as in a lab container for field work.

 You can read more about the use of this instrument under Applications, and you can download a PDF instrument leaflet under Downloads